anasbaccari/MUI-Social-Platform/README.md

-# MUI-Social-Platform
-Application de réseau social moderne avec React et Material UI.
+# Social Media App Homepage built on React and MUI.